hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

 #### No automatic image volumes (--noauto-volume)

-The `--noauto-volume` option tells Hyper_ service not to create new volumes for `VOLUME` sections in the container image.
+The `--noauto-volume` option tells Hyper.sh service not to create new volumes for `VOLUME` sections in the container image.
 If not specified, `hyper run` will automatically create volumes for each `VOLUME` section in the container image.

     $ hyper run --noauto-volume image-with-volume